vestrel00/contacts-android/docs/dev-notes.md

 the Data table in a photo mimetype row.
 A Contact's full-sized photo and thumbnail are simply references to the "chosen" RawContact's full-sized photo and thumbnail (though the URIs may differ).

-> ℹ️ When removing the photo in the native contacts app, the photo data row is not immediately
+> ℹ️ When removing the photo in the AOSP contacts app, the photo data row is not immediately
 > deleted, though the `PHOTO_FILE_ID` is immediately set to null.
 This may result in the `PHOTO_URI`
 > and `PHOTO_THUMBNAIL_URI` to still have a valid image uri even though the photo has been
 > "removed".
 This library immediately deletes the photo data row, which seems to work perfectly.

 **Data inserts**

-In the native Contacts app, Data inserted in combined (raw) contacts mode will be associated to the first RawContact in the list sorted by the RawContact ID.
+In the AOSP Contacts app, Data inserted in combined (raw) contacts mode will be associated to the first RawContact in the list sorted by the RawContact ID.

 > ℹ️ This may not be the same as the RawContact referenced by `ContactsColumns.NAME_RAW_CONTACT_ID`.

 **UI changes?**

-The native Contacts App does not display the groups field when displaying / editing Contacts that have multiple RawContacts (linked/merged/joined) in combined mode.
+The AOSP Contacts App does not display the groups field when displaying / editing Contacts that have multiple RawContacts (linked/merged/joined) in combined mode.
 However, it does allow editing individual RawContact Data rows in which case the groups field is displayed and editable.

-In the native Contacts app, the name attribute used comes from the name row with IS_SUPER_PRIMARY set to true.
+In the AOSP Contacts app, the name attribute used comes from the name row with IS_SUPER_PRIMARY set to true.
 This and all other "unique" mimetypes (organization) and non-unique mimetypes (email) per RawContact are shown only if they are not blank.

 **Showing multiple RawContact's data in the same edit screen (combined mode)**

-In older version of the native, Android Open Source Project (AOSP) Contacts app, data from multiple RawContacts was being shown in the same edit screen.
+In older version of the AOSP, Android Open Source Project (AOSP) Contacts app, data from multiple RawContacts was being shown in the same edit screen.
 This caused a lot of confusion about which data belonged to which RawContact.
 Newer versions of AOSP Contacts only allow editing one RawContact at a time to avoid confusion.
 Though, several RawContacts' data are still shown (not-editable)